CONFLICT OF INTEREST policy

-DSW is committed to providing for all its employees a safe environment that’s free from discrimination and harassment, including sexual harassment.
+Decriminalize Sex Work and its sister organization, the Campaign to Decriminalize Sex Work, are herein referred to together as “DSW.”
+DSW is committed to providing for all its employees a safe environment that is free from discrimination and harassment, including sexual harassment.
 DSW will operate a zero-tolerance policy for any form of sexual harassment in the workplace and with work-related activities regardless of the location, promptly investigating all allegations of sexual harassment.
 Any person found to have sexually harassed another will face disciplinary action, up to and including dismissal from employment.

 All complaints of sexual harassment will be taken seriously and treated with respect and in confidence.
-No one will be victimized for making such a complaint.
+No one will be retaliated against for making such a complaint.

 Definition of sexual harassment

-Sexual harassment is considered to be unwelcome conduct of a sexual nature that makes a person feel offended, humiliated, and/or intimidated.
+Sexual harassment is considered to be unwelcome conduct of a sexual nature.
 This includes situations where a person is asked to engage in sexual activity as a condition of the person’s employment, as well as situations which create an environment that is hostile, intimidating, or humiliating.

 Sexual harassment can involve one or more incidents and actions, which could be physical, verbal, or non-verbal in nature.
 Examples of conduct or behavior that constitute sexual harassment include, but are not limited to, the following: